 From these inputs, the model developed the following equation to anticipate filter breakthrough:

-Filter breakthrough = f (raw water quality, chemicals dose rate, filter design, filter performance indicators)
+Filter breakthrough = f (raw water quality, chemical dose rates, filter design, filter performance indicators)

 As an output:

-The process model can predict any filter turbidity breakthrough and plant performance deterioration due to any sudden rise of raw water true colour (model calculated plant’s performance at current raw water quality and chemical dose rates).
+- The statistical process model can predict filter turbidity breakthrough and plant performance deterioration during any sudden rise of raw water true colour (model calculated plant’s performance at current raw water quality and chemical dose rates).

-- For process data analysis, the model user can select a wide range of data sets from data selection criteria to see all the correlations among parameters.
+- For process data analysis, the model user can select a wide range of data sets from data selection criteria to see all the correlations among the parameters.

-The statistical process model is a very quick guide for the plant operators that can indicate any potential plant performance issue relating to raw water quality change.
+The statistical process model is a very quick guide for the plant operators to anticipate potential plant performance issues relating to raw water quality change.
 The process model correlates parameters and can use the live data from SCADA and provides instantaneously calculated information of filter breakthrough and suggested optimum chemical dosages.
-The model can continuously suggest to the plant operators about the optimum chemical dose for any raw water condition, saving operators’ response times during a plant emergency, preventing plant performance deterioration and saving costs from un-optimised chemical dosages.
+The model can continuously suggest to the plant operators the optimum chemical dosages for any raw water condition, saving operators’ response times during a plant emergency, preventing plant performance deterioration and saving costs from un-optimised chemical dosages.
 The developed process model is fully transferrable and can be applied to any water filtration plant for process optimisation.